knowit-solutions-cocreate/security-by-curiosity/README.md

 - where would you go on the internet to find sensitive info to craft spearphishing emails?

+### Task: Write your own phishing email

+Your task is to use all knowledge you have about your current colleagues and write a phishing email that maximises click through rate.
+Bring it to the seminar on 9th and we will read through them together.

 ## Initial Foothold & Persistance

 This part of the exercise will be demoed using our own emails during the presentation on the 9th of November 2023.